matheusparra/latam-challenge/README.md

 - If you find any bug, fix it.
 - The DS proposed a few models in the end.
 Choose the best model at your discretion, argue why. **It is not necessary to make improvements to the model.**
 - Apply all the good programming practices that you consider necessary in this item.
-- The model should pass the tests by running `make model-test`.
+- The model should pass the tests by running ``.

 > **Note:**
 > - **You cannot** remove or change the name or arguments of **provided** methods.